 Drive Around the Area

 Look for graffiti or other kinds of vandalism such as broken windows.
 Do homes have strong deterrents; "Beware of Dog" signs or high fences or bars on accessible windows?

 Take a Look Around

-Also note the type of individuals living in the area.
-Young families versus college students comprises a completely different kind of neighborhood as does older homes than high-rises and condos.
+Also, note the type of individuals living in the area.
+Young families versus college students comprise a completely different kind of neighborhood as does older homes than high-rises and condos.